maqqju/chrome-whos-talking/README.md

 ### VOIP Platforms Tracked so far:
  * Zoom
  * MS Teams
+ * Google Meets

 ## Instructions
 * Load the extension to your Google Chrome
-* Open a Zoom/MS Teams call from Google Chrome
+* Open a Zoom/MS Teams/Google Meets call from Google Chrome
 * Click on the extension icon to start tracking
 * When finished, click the extension icon again to download the logs
 * Logs will be downloaded as a CSV file